ConnorBaldes/cs261/projects/dynamic_arrays_and_linked_lists/README.md

   * https://www.cprogramming.com/tutorial/function-pointers.html
   * https://www.learn-c.org/en/Function_Pointers

-## Testing your work
+## Testing work

-In addition to the skeleton code provided here, you are also provided with some application code in `test_dynarray.c` and `test_list.c` to help verify that your dynamic array and linked list implementations, respectively, are behaving the way you want them to.
+You have been provided with some application code in `test_dynarray.c` and `test_list.c` to help verify that your dynamic array and linked list implementations, respectively, are behaving the way you want them to.
 In particular, the testing code calls the functions from `dynarray.c` and `list.c`, passing them appropriate arguments, and then prints the results.
 You can use the provided `Makefile` to compile all of the code in the project together, and then you can run the testing code as follows:
 ```
 make
 ./test_dynarray